 - Roll the dough out onto a floured board or marble pastry surface to a thickness of 1/8 inch, then cut it into rectangles 2 inches by 3 inches with a sharp knife.

-- Place the sugar in a medium bowl and slowly stir in the Sparkling Ice, a little at a time, to make a smooth, pourable glaze.
+- Make the glaze now for the beignets by placing the sugar in a medium bowl and slowly stir in the Sparkling Ice, a little at a time, to make a smooth, pourable glaze.

 We are looking forward to trying out these recipes and we hope you will also!
 Let us know what you think of them if you try them out for Mardi Gras!